MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-python.md

 # Develop with Q# and Python

-Now you are ready to verify your `qsharp` Python package installation by writing and running a simple Q# program.
+Verify your `qsharp` Python package installation by writing and running a simple Q# program.

 ## Prerequisites